11 min read

 Network Administration

 Network specialists transition naturally into security operations roles.
-Understanding how networks run, protocols, traffic patterns, architecture becomes essential for detecting anomalies and investigating breaches.
+Understanding how networks function, protocols, traffic patterns, and architecture, becomes essential for detecting anomalies and investigating breaches.

 Software Development